ADVERTISING

 Political art about global connections

-artist Martina Hammel combines striking images and texts that illuminate the connection between lifestyles in the Global North and the causes of displacement in the Global South.
-Her series addresses topics such as agrofuel production, land grabbing, water scarcity , and the European border regime .
+artist Martina Hammel combines striking images and texts that illuminate the connection between lifestyles in the Global North and the root causes of migration in the Global South.
+Her series of works address topics such as biofuel production, land grabbing, water scarcity , and the European border regime .

-"For me, the works are often a coping strategy for dealing with the issues," explains Hammel.
-"They are an exploration of the effects of consumption, political responsibility, and human suffering—from deaths in the Mediterranean to the structural causes of global inequality."
+“For me, the works are often a coping strategy, a way to deal with the issues,” Hammel explains.
+“They are an exploration of the effects of consumption, political responsibility, and human suffering – from deaths in the Mediterranean to the structural causes of global inequality.”

 University sets an example for social justice

-"With this exhibition, we are raising awareness of the topic of flight and migration at the university over a longer period of time," emphasizes Prof. Dr. Ulrike Manz .
-The EHD sees itself as a SAGE university with a focus on social sciences, labor, health, and educational sciences , and advocates for participation and social justice .
+“With this exhibition, we are making the topic of flight and migration visible at the university over a longer period,” emphasizes Prof. Dr. Ulrike Manz .
+The EHD sees itself as a SAGE university with a focus on social, labor, health, and educational sciences and advocates for participation and social justice .

 Exhibition open until January 2026

-The exhibition can be seen until 30 January 2026 in the Walther-Rathgeber-Haus is accessible free of charge .
+The exhibition can be until January 30, 2026 in the Walther-Rathgeber-Haus , the lecture building of the Protestant University of Applied Sciences Darmstadt, and is free of charge .

 Further information: www.eh-darmstadt.de